ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 #### Creating your own custom Jupyter kernels

-The CURC JupyterHub runs on top of [Anaconda](http://anaconda.com), an open-source _python_ and _R_ distribution that uses the _conda_ package manager to easily install software and packages.
+The CURC JupyterHub runs on top of the [CURC Anaconda distribution](../software/python.md).
+[Anaconda](http://anaconda.com) is an open-source _python_ and _R_ distribution that uses the _conda_ package manager to easily install software and packages.
 Software and associated Jupyter [kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) other than _python_ and _R_ can also be installed using _conda_.
 The following steps describe how to create your own custom Anaconda environments and associated Jupyter kernels for use on RC JupyterHub.

 Follow these steps from a terminal session.
 You can get a new terminal session directly from Jupyter using _`New`_ -> _`Terminal`_.